John Dalton was an eighteenth/nineteenth century chemist famous for atomic theory

 1803: Dalton first advanced his idea of atomic theory, which was based upon his study of the physical properties of atmospheric gases.
 Discovered the law of partial pressures of mixed gases which became known as Dalton’s Law.

-1804: Delivered a series of courses at the Royal Institution, in London.
+1804: He delivered a series of courses at the Royal Institution, in London.

 1808: First published his ideas in “A New System of Chemical Philosophy”